-If you would like to make a claim for a club record please email me using firstname.lastname@example.org
+If you would like to make a claim for a club record please email Tom Davies at firstname.lastname@example.org

-There have been some recent records set by our women on the road since the last update.
+There have been some records set by both men and women since the last update earlier this year.

 New records since last update are highlighted.